tobiasschoch/robsurvey/README.md

 #### How to contribute

-If you are interested in modifying the code, you may fork the project for your own use, as detailed in the FreeBSD License we have adopted for the project.
+If you are interested in modifying the code, you may fork the project for your own use, as detailed in the GPL-2.0 License we have adopted for the project.
 In order to contribute, please contact the developer by Tobias Schoch at gmail dot com (the names are separated by a dot) after making the desired changes.

 #### Asking for help